388th Fighter Wing: Pacific Air Forces

-In April 1966 the 388th was sent to Korat Royal Thai Air Force Base, Thailand where it replaced the provisional 6234th Tactical Fighter Wing and assumed host wing responsibilities at Korat.
+In April 1966 the 388th was sent to Korat Royal Thai Air Force Base, Thailand where it replaced the 6234th Tactical Fighter Wing and assumed host wing responsibilities at Korat.
 The mission of the wing was to engage in combat operations over Indochina, conducting interdiction, direct air support, armed reconnaissance, and fighter escort missions.

 During the Vietnam War, numerous units were deployed to and stationed at Korat RTAFB and engaged in combat operations.
 As part of the rapid buildup of United States forces in Thailand in the mid-1960s, the 388th was the umbrella organization to as many as 34 operating units and about 6,500 USAF airmen.
 The wing also supported components of the Royal Thai Air Force, and a complement of Royal New Zealand Air Force (RNZAF) Bristol Freighters.

-The squadrons assigned to the 388th TFW at Korat were:
+The squadrons assigned to the 388th at Korat were: